 Pvt.
 August Bender was born on January 10, 1920, in Yankton, South Dakota, to Jacob Bender and Emelia Pfeifle-Bender.
-It is known that the family resided in Yankton, South Dakota and that he had three sisters and three brothers and was known as “Jeff” to his family.
-At some point, he moved to Crow Wing County, Minnesota, and lived with his brother and sister-in-law, he graduated high school and worked on his brother’s farm.
-It appears he enlisted in the Minnesota National Guard sometime in 1940.
+It is known that the family resided in Yankton, South Dakota, had three sisters and three brothers, and was known as “Jeff” to his family.
+At some point, he moved to Crow Wing County, Minnesota, and lived with his brother and sister-in-law.
+He graduated high school and worked on his brother’s farm.
+He also married Loretta Doerr on August 30, 1938, and they became the parents of a son.

 The soldiers’ second day of living in the armory was spent preparing for the trip to Washington State.
 Their first meal of the day was breakfast which was: stewed prunes, oatmeal, scrambled eggs, bacon, sweet rolls, milk, butter, and coffee.
 For lunch, they were fed boiled pork sausages, boiled potatoes, spinach, head lettuce, bread and butter, pie, and coffee.
 This was followed by a dinner of stewed chicken, mashed potatoes, celery and radishes, bread and butter, ice cream for dessert, and coffee.